-A lot of people are using the excellent linux micro computer Raspberry Pi and install it in their cars.
-Usually they use a color screen that is touch sensitive, being able to play back video and music.
-But I’m only interested in high quality audio playback, being able to have all my CDs in lossless FLAC format for optimal sound quality.
-So a 16×2 LCD display with some buttons is plenty.
-I now have a working system (but not yet installed in my car.) here’s a description on how it’s built.
-Most of the installations I’ve seen uses the audio out from the Raspberry Pi, but it’s only 11-bit and sounds like crap.
-I want to use an external DAC and you can get that to work in XBMC, but only menu and music output, not films.
-There are some HDMI to audio converters, but I’ll rather use a quality USB DAC.
+A lot of people are using the excellent Linux microcomputer Raspberry Pi and install it in their cars.
+Usually, they use a color screen that is touch sensitive, being able to play back video and music.
+But I’m only interested in high-quality audio playback, being able to have all my CDs in lossless FLAC format for optimal sound quality.
+So a 16×2 LCD with some buttons is plenty.
+I now have a working system (but not yet installed in my car.) here’s a description of how I’ve built it.
+Most of the installations I’ve seen the use of the audio out from the Raspberry Pi, but it’s only 11-bit and sounds like crap.
+I want to use an external DAC, and you can get that to work in XBMC, but only menu and music output, not films.
+There are some HDMI to audio converters, but I’ll instead use a quality USB DAC.

-Because a Raspberry Pi is a bona fide linux computer, you can’t just cut the power when you want to turn it off.
-There’s a risk of corrupting the filesystem just like on your Mac or PC, so to install it into a car, you need a way to keep the Raspberry Pi powered on until the shutdown is complete.
-First I built my own power supply with its own micro controller to handle the shutdown.
+Because a Raspberry Pi is a bona fide Linux computer, you can’t just cut the power when you want to turn it off.
+There’s a risk of corrupting the filesystem just like on your Mac or PC, so to install it into a car, you need a way to keep the Raspberry Pi-powered on until the shutdown is complete.
+First I built my power supply with its micro controller to handle the shutdown.
 But it was large and not very elegant.
 But after Googling around I found a Raspberry Pi power supply specifically made for use in a car, so I immediately ordered one.
 There are several different versions, but they only had a 2 Amp version that plugs directly into the Micro-USB connector in stock.
 Preferably I would have liked the 3 Amp version with two standard female USB connectors on it, but who can wait?
-And the 2 Amp version manages to drive a SSD drive in an USB enclosure, the HiFimeDIY USB DAC and the AdaFruit 16×2 character LCD display with keypad without a problem so I’m a happy camper.
+And the 2 Amp version manages to drive an SSD drive in a USB enclosure, the HiFimeDIY USB DAC and the AdaFruit 16×2 character LCD display with keypad without a problem, so I’m a happy camper.

-I’m going to use a flat cable for the display so I can hide the Raspberry Pi, power supply and DAC and only show the display.
-I probably have to experiment with the length of the cable and see if there is any interference, but hopefully it will work.
+I’m going to use a flat cable for the display so I can hide the Raspberry Pi, power supply, and DAC and only show the screen.
+I probably have to experiment with the length of the cable and see if there is any interference, but hopefully, it will work.
 And I obviously will need to find an enclosure for the display.

 Ignition and shutdown

 There are three different leads from the power supply.
-One is for connecting directly to the car battery, one is ground and the third is for connecting to the ACC line of ignition.
+One is for connecting directly to the car battery, one is the ground connection, and the third is for connecting to the ACC line of ignition.
 When the power supply senses that the ACC cable is on, it powers up the Raspberry Pi, and when you turn off the ignition and the ACC cable goes low, it sends a signal to the Raspberry Pi to start shutting down.
-When the Pi is shut down, another connector goes low and the micro controller on the power supply turns off the power to the Pi.
-You can set a timeout so the computer doesn’t shut down immediately, which is handy if you just doing a quick errand and don’t want the Raspberry Pi to have to boot up again.
+When the Pi is shut down, another connector goes low, and the microcontroller on the power supply turns off the power to the Pi.
+You can set a timeout, so the computer doesn’t shut down immediately, which is handy if you were just doing a quick errand and didn’t want the Raspberry Pi to have to boot up again.
 Very handy.